vplauzon/azure-training/aks-intro/README.md

 By no mean is this Kubernetes' anatomy complete.
 There are a lot of concepts we won't cover.
 This map focuses on compute concepts, i.e. how to deploy containers and access them.

+In this demo, we won't tackle the two top concepts, i.e. Ingress rule & Ingress Controller.

 ## Container images

 We start our journey with container images.